Admission

 Scholarships

 Centre offers competitive scholarships to selected students who have established outstanding academic and personal records in high school.
 These scholarships (often referred to as “merit” scholarships) are awarded without regard to financial need.
 All admitted applicants will be considered for merit scholarship.
-Admission applications must be submitted by January 15.
+Admission applications must be submitted by February 1.
 Any scholarship received by a student is applied toward comprehensive fee costs at the College.
 Scholarship winners may also be eligible for additional need-based financial assistance.
-The Free Application for Federal Student Aid (FAFSA) must be filed to obtain Federal financial aid; the Centre Aid Form (CAF) is also required for institutional need-based aid.
+The Free Application for Federal Student Aid (FAFSA) must be filed to obtain Federal financial aid; the Centre Aid Form (CAF) is also required for institutional need-based aid for returning students and the CSS Profile is required in place of the CAF for incoming student the fall of 2025

 Merit Awards, Legacy, Performing Arts and Language Awards require full-time enrollment.